twilio/video-quickstart-ios/AudioDeviceExample/README.md

 The project demonstrates how to use Twilio's Programmable Video SDK with audio playback and recording functionality provided by a custom `TVIAudioDevice`.

-The example demonstrates the following custom audio device(s):
+The example demonstrates the following custom audio devices:

 **ExampleCoreAudioDevice**